By Daniel Bortz

 There are many ways to find a quality apprenticeship program.
 A good starting point is the U.S. Department of Labor’s Apprenticeship Finder.
 If you’re graduating from high school, Grove suggests checking with your career counselor to learn about apprenticeships in your area.

 Pre-apprenticeships prepare people for an apprenticeship or even an entry-level job.
-For example, Home Builders Institute (HBI) offers pre-apprenticeship certificate training (PACT) for high school and post-secondary school students, veterans, transitioning military members and unemployed workers.
+For example, Home Builders Institute (HBI) offers programs for high school and post-secondary school students, veterans, transitioning military members and unemployed workers.
 HBI has about 10,000 graduates a year, many of whom go onto paid apprenticeship programs, says Greg Zick, assistant vice president of workforce development for the National Association of Home Builders.
 Students can become certified in basic carpentry, basic construction technology, electrical wiring and more.

 Training happens on the job for many skilled trades.
 In fact, for some skills-based jobs, such as mold remediation technician, construction helper, butcher and even power plant operator, on-the-job training and a high-school diploma may be all you need.